 If you are behind in deworming, start deworming twice with two different dewormers one week apart and that will catch you up.
 Follow as needed with rotational deworming.

-RECOMMENDED DEWORMING ROTATION SCHEDULEDeworm 4 times a year for most horses and 6 times a year for highly-exposed horses such as show horses.
+Recommended Deworming Rotation ScheduleDeworm four times a year for most horses and six times a year for highly-exposed horses such as show horses.

 - Spring - EquiMAX®